cmu-csd-phd/csd-blog/website/content/2024/udf-outlining.md

 effectively.
 </em></p>

-UDF inlining translates UDFs into equivalent SQL subqueries in three key steps.
+[UDF inlining](https://www.vldb.org/pvldb/vol11/p432-ramachandra.pdf) translates UDFs into equivalent SQL subqueries in three key steps.
 First, inlining translates a UDF's statements to SQL tables. <b>IF/ELSE</b> blocks become
 <b>CASE WHEN</b> statements, assignments (i.e., <b>x = y</b>) become projections (i.e., <b>SELECT y AS x</b>).
 Then, the DBMS chains together these statements with <b>LATERAL</b> joins, creating a single SQL expression that is equivalent to the original UDF.
 The last step is to "inline" the generated SQL expression into the calling query, eliminating the UDF call.
-  After applying UDF inlining, queries are represented in pure SQL, automatically improving the performance of queries with UDFs by multiple orders of magnitude.
+  After applying UDF inlining, queries are represented in pure SQL, automatically improving the performance of queries with UDFs by [multiple orders of magnitude](https://www.vldb.org/pvldb/vol11/p432-ramachandra.pdf).

 # The Problem with UDF Inlining

+Unfortunately, UDF inlining is [ineffective](https://www.cidrdb.org/cidr2024/papers/p13-franz.pdf) for most real-world queries because it produces large, complex SQL queries that are hard to optimize.
+In particular, to achieve significant performance improvements with UDF inlining, the DBMS must unnest the generated subquery.
+Yet, UDF inlining produces complex subqueries containing <b>LATERAL</b> joins that [most DBMSs fail to unnest](https://www.cidrdb.org/cidr2024/papers/p13-franz.pdf).
+ As a result, the DBMS evaluates the subquery naively for each row, akin to the RBAR execution strategy used before applying UDF inlining.

 ![Figure 7: UDF Inlining = Complex Queries.](skull.png)
 <p style="text-align: left;">